 - Wash and dry your hands thoroughly before attempting to remove the lens from your eye so that you avoid getting any bacteria from your hands going in your eye and causing an infection.

-- Locate the lens - take a look to see if it has moved under the eyelid or whether it is still on your cornea.
+- Locate the lens - take a close look in the mirror to see whether the lens is still on your cornea or to see if it has moved under the eyelid.

 - If the lens is stuck on the cornea, it may have lost moisture and become rigid, making it difficult to move off the eye.

-- Add a few drops of eye drops to your eye (not contact lens solution) to help move the lens around.
+- Add a few drops of eye drops to your eye (not contact lens solution) to hydrate the lens which will help move the lens around.
 Make sure that these eye drops are safe to use with lenses, our comfi Soothe Drops are a great choice.

-- If the lens has moved under the eyelid or to the corner of your eye, close your eyes and gently massage the lid so that the lens moves towards the cornea.
-You should then be able to pinch the lens carefully to remove it.
+- If the lens has moved under the eyelid or to the corner of your eye, close your eyes and gently massage the lid towards the centre so that the lens moves towards the cornea.
+You should then be able to pinch or slide the lens carefully to remove it.

 Tips for removing a gas permeable contact lens from your eye